bbauska/Coursera-Bootstrap/readme.md

 Which is the input box that follows right below that.

-We\'re going to look at that in a short while.
+We&apos;re going to look at that in a short while.

 And then look at the classes that are applied to the label class, col-md-2.